-In identifying which product, service and works sectors to prioritise, three main factors should be initially kept in mind:
+In identifying which product, service and works sectors to prioritise, three main factors should be initially kept in mind20:

-- Environmental impact Select those products (e.g. fleet vehicles) or services (e.g. cleaning services) which have a high impact on the environment over their life cycle. - Budgetary importance Focus efforts on areas of significant spend within the authority.
+- Environmental impact Select those products (e.g. fleet vehicles) or services (e.g. cleaning services) which have a high impact on the environment over their life cycle. - Budgetary importance Focus efforts on areas of significant spend within the authority. - 20 These factors were considered by the European Commission and most EU Member States when selecting product and service groups for the development of GPP criteria.